-Hypercare is a mobile and web coordination platform built for clinicians by clinicians to securely connect and collaborate patient care.
-It has become all the more critical in a post-COVID society.
+Hypercare is a mobile and web coordination platform built for clinicians by clinicians to connect securely and collaborate patient care.
+It has become even more critical in a post-COVID society.

 In conversation with these champions of digital, we explored how COVID is accelerating the future of healthcare and how we can make that future sustainable.

 Today’s pandemic is expanding the horizons of healthcare.
 Through COVID-19, medical professionals were forced to augment their practices and think well outside the box by supplementing with new technologies.